 Issues and Challenges

-Sarah Page has encountered: Access to Expert Providers, Copay Accumulators, Insurance, Surprise Billing, Transparency in Health Care
+Sarah Page has encountered: Access to Expert Providers, Insurance Issues, Surprise Billing, Transparency in Health Care

 I was diagnosed with Relapse Remitting MS a decade ago at the age of 22.
 When I was younger, it was difficult and frightening to learn more about my condition.
 While I knew connecting with others in similar positions would be helpful, I was intimidated to do so.
 Burying my head in the sand felt easier, which was possible (to an extent) because I went into remission not long after the relapse that triggered my diagnosis.